 This will be the most interesting thing you will read today.

-national mortgages: It generally requires a minimum down payment of anywhere from five percent to 20% and a credit score of more than 700.
+Traditional mortgages: It generally require a minimum down payment of anywhere from five percent to 20% and a credit score of more than 700.

-That was indeed a perfect profitable scenario where everybody were making.
+That was indeed a perfect profitable scenario where everybody were making making.

 Now the actual game begins, ‘The Game of Greed’

 When banks observed that they are getting less interest(%) in Traditional mortgages and getting more Interest(%) in Subprime then they started increasing the number of of dark shit in MBS, The Subprime(Risky Mortgages) than that of Traditional ones(Less Risky Mortgages).

 Banks sold the Mortgage Backed Securities(MBS) in the form of CDOs.